grow-graphics/gd/Readme.md

 Now open the example project in Godot from a terminal and you will be able to see Go printing things to the console.

+There is also a [pong](https://github.com/grow-graphics/eg/blob/master/2d/pong/pong.go) example in the [examples](https://github.com/grow-graphics/eg) repo.

 ## Testing
 To run the go tests for this module `cd internal && gd test`.